Triplemanía XIX: Main event matches

 The Mask vs. Hair match between L.A.
 Park and El Mesías, which had been billed as the top match of the event, took place next, with L.A.
 Park being accompanied to the ring by his son El Hijo de L.A.
-Park and the wheelchair-bound Pierroth, neither of whom were working for AAA.
+Park and Pierroth, neither of whom were working for AAA.
 Just like in their previous bout at December's Guerra de Titanes, both wrestlers were bloodied and L.A.
 Park's mask was torn to pieces during the brawl around the arena.
 With the match in his control following a Skull Bomb and a topé suicida, Park pulled out a table from under the ring, set it up inside the ring and climbed on top of it for his signature dance, but was then surprised by a diving spear through the table from El Mesías, which was however only good for a two count.
 El Mesías followed up with a double knee backbreaker and a Mesías Splash for another two count, before locking Park in a sharpshooter.
 Eventually, Park managed to reach the ropes, but El Mesías pulled him back to the center of the ring and re-applied the hold.
 Park feigned submission by lightly tapping El Mesías on the back, which led to him releasing the hold as he believed he had won the match.
 El Mesías climbed to the top rope to celebrate his "win" and when referee Piero tried to explain that Park had not in fact submitted, El Mesías swung his leg back and accidentally kicked him in the head.
 Park took advantage of the distraction, hit El Mesías with brass knuckles, made the pin and scored a three count to win the match.
 After the match, El Mesías had his hair shaved off with L.A.
 Park mocking Marisela Peña Roldan, who was seated in the front row.
 At this point the event had lasted over three and a half hours, which led to many in attendance leaving the arena after the match, not sticking around for the main event of the evening.